rpokrovskij/opencover4vs.ps1/README.md

 # opencover4vs.ps1
 Smart powershell script for VisualStudio to generate code coverage report using OpenCore and ReportGenerator (and optionally publish them with Coveralls ).

-Works with Classic and Core framework.
-Tested on Windows only (not Linux).
+Works with Classic and Core framework (NUnit and xUnit Test projects).
+Windows (not Linux) only.

 HOW TO START
 1. Install OpenCover and ReportGenerator as NUGET packages to one of your test projects (we need them to appear in packages folder).